mxsf23/swarm_test/README.md

 Packer+Terraform+some bash

-Just fill in correct creds in provider settings, packer variables and put keys in  ```files```  folder.
+Just fill in correct creds in provider settings, packer variables and put keys in  ```terraform/files```  folder.

 Run:
 ``````